Sky-Captain-13/foundry/luminous/README.md

 Provides a lighter take on the Foundry UI with less transparency and the use of cooler colors.

 ## Patch Notes
+### Version 0.1.1
+* Uploading folders and zip files into the right place this time...

 ### Version 0.1.0
 * Updated for some changes made to playlists
 * Tinkered around with the compendium folders/icons (book instead of folder for the compendium icon)